 Peripherals—equipment you integrate into the robotic welding process to make it more effective—can significantly boost the return on investment in your robot.
-To incorporate and operate this equipment successfully, first understand how peripherals function and then employ some best practices for using them.
+Incorporating and operating this equipment successfully, depends on first understanding how peripherals function and then employ some best practices for using them.

 Nozzle cleaning stations and sprayers